Background to seamlessCARE

 She currently Chairs the Women in Science, Technology and Innovation taskforce for the AERAP programme of the European Commission and the European Parliament.
 She recently served as Academic Chair of the Marie Curie ASSISTID Programme for the DOCTRID Research Institute: the first top tier research institute bridging the Republic and Northern Ireland.
 Also, on behalf of UCD and the national universities network, she was elected to Chair the Social Sciences Panel of the Royal Irish Academy in 2012.

 Directing Research for the Future of Higher Education:

-Previously, she was Director of Research for Futurelab – Lord David Puttnam’s thinktank for the future of Education in the UK- and served in that capacity on the Prime Minister’s SHINE Panel.
-Futurelab brought the most innovative teachers our of schools, trained them as researchers and creative technologists, and worked in close cooperation with the Parliamentary Working Group on Education, BECTA and the linked policy making departments of UK government, as well as with the National Endowment for Science, Technology and the Arts.
+Previously, she was Director of Research for Futurelab – Lord David Puttnam’s think tank for the future of Education in the UK- and served in that capacity on the Prime Minister’s SHINE Panel.
+Futurelab brought the most innovative teachers out of schools, trained them as researchers and creative technologists, and worked in close cooperation with the Parliamentary Working Group on Education, BECTA and the linked policy-making departments of the UK government, as well as with the National Endowment for Science, Technology and the Arts.
 She led Futurelab’s research through a time of radical change in the funding of research and education in the UK (2008-10).

 Industry Research/CSR Global Impact Achievements:

 For seven years, Professor Goodman worked with Microsoft Research and Microsoft CSR/Unlimited Potential on their largest ever community engagement project- (Clubtech), which has so far transformed the education of over 7 million children and young people worldwide using interactive and ‘live’ media training tools; Microsoft still cites this as their most impactful programme to date.
 She has since led strategic partnerships and funded research and impact projects with the BBC, RTE, TG4, Intel, IBM, Microsoft et al.